-Version (date) Edits to the SOP text (author) Version 1.0 Original document (Author Kevin Wilson, approved by the (2020-08-18) LAKANA PSG on August 19, 2020.)
+Version (date) Edits to the SOP text (author) Version 2.0 Updated by Laura Adubra in consultation with Juho Luoma.
+Main changes: Modified the authorized window for delays in conducting MDAs based on latest PSG recommendations.
+Clarified information that is used to generate the schedule with the scheduling tool (number of data collectors and size of villages are not used in the scheduling tool) Approved by LAKANA PSG.
+Version 1.0 Original document (Author Kevin Wilson, approved by the (2020-08-18) LAKANA PSG on August 19, 2020.)